Guitar, mandolin, ukulele, songwriting

 Describe your ideal student.

-Liz: An eager and enthusiastic person who enjoys music and the process of learning music.
-Someone who is willing to try new things and work on their skills consistently.
+Liz: My ideal student is an eager and enthusiastic person who enjoys music and the process of learning, as well as someone who is willing to try new things and work on their skills consistently.
+I am currently only accepting students 13 and up.

 Describe what your students should expect in their first few music lessons.

 Liz: Students will learn what the parts of their instrument are called, how to tune and take care of their instrument.
-They’ll begin learning songs and techniques on their instrument and participate in listening activities.
+They’ll begin learning songs and techniques, and participate in listening activities.

 Why did you want to become a music teacher?